kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 </div></div>

-You can work with a list of optional topics in a similar way as with a list of available topics.
+You can work with a list of optional topics in a similar way as with the list of available topics.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java-15">Java</a></li>